smartnic/bpf-profile/README.md

 cd ~; git clone https://github.com/smartnic/bpf-profile.git
 ```

-Modify machine config `bpf-profile/profile/config.xl170` file on node-1 with the information on your experiment machines.
-(The config file would be the same as the file on node-0).
+Modify machine config `bpf-profile/profile/config.xl170` and `bpf-profile/profile/config.py` files on node-1 with the information on your experiment machines. (config.xl170 file would be the same as the file on node-0).

 #### b.
 Install TRex